Parametrized topological complexity of collision-free motion planning in the plane: Introduction

 The topological complexity of $X$ is defined to be the sectional category, or Schwarz genus, of the fibration $\pi\colon X^I \to X\times X$, $\tc(X)=\secat(\pi)$.
 That is, $\tc(X)$ is the smallest number $k$ for which there is an open cover $X\times X=U_0\cup U_1\cup \dots \cup U_k$ and the map $\pi$ admits a continuous section $s_j\colon U_j \to X^I$ satisfying $\pi\circ s_j = \id_{U_j}$ for each $j$.
 The numerical homotopy type invariant $\tc(X)$ provides a measure of the navigational complexity in $X$.
 Significant recent advances in the subject include work of Dranishnikov \cite{Dr} on the topological complexity of spaces modeling hyperbolic groups, and work of Grant and Mescher \cite{GrM} on the topological complexity of symplectic manifolds.
 We refer to the surveys \cite{dc18,Fa18} and recent work of Ipanaque Zapata and Gonz\'alez \cite{IG} for discussions of topological complexity and motion planning algorithms in the context of collision-free motion.

-A parameterized approach to the motion planning problem was recently put forward in \cite{CFW}.
-In the parameterized setting, constraints are imposed by external conditions encoded by an auxiliary topological space $B$, and the initial and terminal states of the system, as well as the motion between them, must satisfy the same external conditions.
+A parametrized approach to the motion planning problem was recently put forward in \cite{CFW}.
+In the parametrized setting, constraints are imposed by external conditions encoded by an auxiliary topological space $B$, and the initial and terminal states of the system, as well as the motion between them, must satisfy the same external conditions.

 This is modeled by a fibration $p\colon E \to B$, with nonempty path-connected fibers.
 For $b\in B$, the fiber $X_b=p^{-1}(b)$ is viewed as the space of achievable configurations of the system given the constraints imposed by $b$.
 Here, a motion planning algorithm takes as input initial and terminal (achievable given $b$) states of the system, and produces a continuous (achievable given $b$) path between them.
 That is, the initial and terminal points, as well as the path between them, all lie within the same fiber $X_b$.
-The parameterized topological complexity of the fibration $p\colon E \to B$ is then defined to be the sectional category of the associated fibration $\Pi\colon E^I_B \to E\times_BE$, where $E\times_BE$ is the space of all pairs of configurations lying in the same fiber of $p$, $E^I_B$ is the space of paths in $E$ lying in the same fiber of $p$, and the map $\Pi$ sends a path to its endpoints.
+The parametrized topological complexity of the fibration $p\colon E \to B$ is then defined to be the sectional category of the associated fibration $\Pi\colon E^I_B \to E\times_BE$, where $E\times_BE$ is the space of all pairs of configurations lying in the same fiber of $p$, $E^I_B$ is the space of paths in $E$ lying in the same fiber of $p$, and the map $\Pi$ sends a path to its endpoints.